 According to the profile evidenced by the candidates at the selection stage, they will initially be directed to one of the following types of training:

-Initial formation: which corresponds to Level I of classification.
-This training will take place over nine months using the scientifically validated LINKS® Curriculum intervention.
-This program includes fifty-three routines that are divided into three learning phases.
+Initial training: which corresponds to Level I of classification.
+This program includes routines that are divided into three learning phases.
 Routines are activities that take place with a predictable sequence of steps and with predictable expectations for the participation and autonomous performance of the candidates.
 These routines cover school and community settings.

 Intermediate training: which corresponds to Level II of the framework.
 This level of qualification corresponds to training at Project SEARCH® (nine months).
 Applicants will integrate the database of eligible candidates for an edition of Project SEARCH® to be held.